GoldenStone02/oqs-compiled/README.md

 ```

 ### OQS-provider
-Install OQS-provider
+Next, we will have to compile and build oqs-provider into our OpenSSL instance.
 > Put `libcrypto-x64.dll` and other dlls found in `C:\Users\User\Desktop\oqs-compiled\install-directory\openssl-curl\bin` into `C:\Windows\System32`.
-> This exception only occurs if openssl is compiled without the `no-shared` argument.
+> This exception only occurs if OpenSSL is compiled without the `no-shared` argument.

 ```powershell
 git clone --depth 1 --branch 0.5.3 https://github.com/open-quantum-safe/oqs-provider.git